andresmarino87/MotiusDemo/README.md

 ### Build & Structure

-##Frontend code is in the client folder
+-Frontend code is in the client folder
-casd
+	-casd
-##Backend code is in the server folder
+-Backend code is in the server folder
-asdds
+	-asdds